-Equip Super and Catholic Super will merge their operations in a $26 billion deal ahead of a full merger by 2020 in a further sign of consolidation in the $2.65 trillion superannuation industry.
+Equip Super and Catholic Super will join forces in a $26 billion deal ahead of a full merger by 2020 in a further sign of consolidation in the $2.65 trillion superannuation industry.

 Under the terms of the deal, the funds, which have a combined membership of 150,000, have signed a memorandum of understanding to establish a joint venture trustee to oversee both entities from October 1.